+Any style of carpet can be used on stairs.
 Many people are worried about how the carpet will look where it wraps around the edge of the stair, or where it has to be cut around railing posts.
-Common concerns include being able to see the backing of the carpet as it wraps around the edge (especially with Berber) and being able to see the seams where it has been joined together around a post.
+Common concerns include being able to see the backing of the carpet as it wraps around the edge (especially with a looped carpet, such as Berber) and being able to see the seams where it has been joined together around a post.

 If your stairs are open on one side (or both sides), and the carpet has to wrap around the outside edge of the staircase, there is a possibility that, with a Berber, some of the backings could show, because the carpet is now being bent in the opposite direction.
-With a higher quality Berber, this should not be a problem.
-I have seen many Berbers installed on such staircases with beautiful results.
+With a higher-quality Berber, this should not be a problem.

 With proper installation, the seams where the carpet has been joined around the posts should not be too noticeable.
 Certain types of carpet do hide seams better than others; longer piles such as friezes and saxonies hide them better than short or looped piles.

-The French cap method wraps the carpet around the edge of the stair and tucks it under the lip, contouring the shape of the step.
-(See the above photo for an example of French capping.)
-This method requires much more time and skill on the part of the installer but presents a beautifully finished look.
+The French cap method wraps the carpet around the edge of the stair and tucks it under the lip, contouring to the shape of the step.
+This method may require more time and skill on the part of the installer but presents a tailored look that you may prefer.

 Stringers are the side supports for the stairs.
 If your stairs are closed in, the stringer will run along the wall at the same angle as the stairs.
-Should you cover this in carpet or paint it?
+Should you cover this with the carpet or paint it?